Amirudin Shari

 Amirudin bin Shari (أمير الدين بن شاعري; born 8 February 1980) is a Malaysian politician who has served as the 16th Menteri Besar of Selangor since June 2018, Member of the Selangor State Legislative Assembly (MLA) for Sungai Tua since May 2018 and Member of Parliament (MP) for Gombak since November 2022.
 He served as Member of the Selangor State Executive Council (EXCO) in the Pakatan Rakyat (PR) and Pakatan Harapan (PH) state administrations under former Menteri Besar Mohamed Azmin Ali from September 2014 to his promotion to the Menteri Besarship in June 2018 as well as the MLA for Batu Caves from March 2008 to May 2018.
 He is a member of the People's Justice Party (PKR), a component party of the PH and formerly PR coalitions.
-He has also served as the Vice-President of PKR since July 2022 and State Chairman of PH of Selangor since March 2020 as well as of Pahang from September 2022 to August 2024.
+He has also served as the vice-president of PKR since July 2022 and State Chairman of PH of Selangor since March 2020 as well as of Pahang from September 2022 to August 2024.

 He was the manager of the Selangor F.C. football team, leading the team in two consecutive Malaysia Cup finals, in 2015 and 2016.
-The famous 33rd mission to win Malaysia Cup was accomplished in 2015 under his leadership.
+Selangor won the Malaysia Cup in 2015 under his management, ending a 33-year wait.
 Selangor was also the champion of 2016 Sukma under Amirudin.

 During his early involvement in social activism and politics, Amirudin campaigned on democracy, cultural, and students matters.
 Frequent sessions of open discussion with Komuniti Seni Jalan Telawi (KSJT) were held, with the goal to promote the arts and culture.